openedx/frontend-template-application/README.rst

   ``git clone https://github.com/edx/frontend-template-application.git``

+2. Ensure to use correct node/npm versions:

+   Min required is 12.x.
+Best is to use `nvm use` at this step, since there is a .nvmrc file at root that indicated node version. nvm will ask to install if you don't have that version.

-2. Install npm dependencies:
+3. Install npm dependencies:

   ``cd frontend-template-application && npm install``

+4. Update the application port to use for local development:

+   Default port is 8080.
+If this does not work for you, update the line `PORT=8080` to your port in all .env.* files

-3. Start the dev server:
+5. Start the dev server:

   ``npm start``

-The dev server is running at `http://localhost:8080 <http://localhost:8080>`_.
+The dev server is running at `http://localhost:8080 <http://localhost:8080>`_ or whatever port you setup.

 Project Structure
 -----------------